-The average annual pay for employees in those professions was $75,660 in 2010, the BLS reported.
+The median annual salary for employees in those professions was $92,600 in May 2016, the BLS reported.
 Local market conditions and other factors such as experience and education will affect career and salary potential.

 Education and Career Path for Cybersecurity Analysts

 As with most computer system jobs, individuals who work in cybersecurity generally hold at least a bachelor’s degree.
 Typically, the degree is in computer programming or computer science.
 Some employers prefer advanced educational qualifications.

 Earning a master’s degree will usually require an additional two years of study, although some programs allow students to earn a bachelor’s and master’s degree together in five years.

 Career paths can vary.
 For example, someone who wants to oversee database security might first work as a database administrator.
 In a similar fashion, an individual who wants to work in systems security might begin as a systems analyst.

 No matter which path is chosen, certain skill sets will apply.
 A cybersecurity analyst must be organized and able to concentrate on complex challenges for lengthy periods.
 In addition, the ability to think like a hacker is invaluable, as is knowledge of the latest methods used in cyber attacks.

 Military Occupational Specializations